nali321/reads2profiles/README.md

 -i: Input type for metaphlan (Default value is "fastq")

 -d: User specified taxa depth.
-Will only extract clade data and abundance at or after the specified depth (Default value is "g").
+Will only extract clade data and abundance starting at the specified depth (Default value is "g").
 List of accepted inputs:

     k: kingdom (will grab everything output by metaphlan)
     p: phylum